iop15/backdoor-python/README.md

 Provides a control menu with the following options:

-Exit
+1.Exit

-Restart remote device
+2.Restart remote device

-Take a webcam photo
+3.Take a webcam photo

-Get geolocation (via IP)
+4.Get geolocation (via IP)

-Take a screenshot
+5.Take a screenshot

-List files in the current directory
+6.List files in the current directory

-Show a custom popup message
+7.Show a custom popup message

 ✅ Client (client.py)
-Connects to the controller via IP and port
+*Connects to the controller via IP and port

-Executes commands received from the server:
+*Executes commands received from the server:

-Reboots the machine using system commands
+*Reboots the machine using system commands

-Uses OpenCV to capture webcam images
+*Uses OpenCV to capture webcam images

-Takes screenshots with pyautogui
+*Takes screenshots with pyautogui

-Fetches location data using ipinfo.io
+*Fetches location data using ipinfo.io

-Shows popup messages using PowerShell (Windows only)
+*Shows popup messages using PowerShell (Windows only)

-Sends back a list of current directory contents
+*Sends back a list of current directory contents

 ⚙️ Tech Stack
-socket – For TCP communication
+*socket – For TCP communication

-OpenCV – For webcam integration
+*OpenCV – For webcam integration

-pyautogui – For taking screenshots
+*pyautogui – For taking screenshots

-requests – For retrieving public IP location
+*requests – For retrieving public IP location

-os, PowerShell – For system-level operations
+*os, PowerShell – For system-level operations

 🧠 Use Cases
-Educational demonstrations in cybersecurity labs
+*Educational demonstrations in cybersecurity labs

-Red team simulation and training
+*Red team simulation and training

-Parental control / authorized remote support
+*Parental control / authorized remote support

-Prototyping lightweight remote monitoring tools
+*Prototyping lightweight remote monitoring tools

 🛑 This project is not stealthy and is easily detectable.
 It is for learning purposes only.